I have been inside the systems. I know what they cost.

 There is a version of this page that lists certifications and keyword stacks.
 This is not that page.

 I have spent twenty years inside some of the most demanding technology environments on earth: Amazon, Microsoft, three CTO roles, and a consulting firm I built from nothing.
-I have owned roadmaps across 100 engineers, 20 teams, and 66 countries, rebuilt platforms, advised C-suites, and managed the kind of complexity that does not show up cleanly in a slide deck.
+I have owned roadmaps across 100 engineers, 20 teams, and 66 countries, rebuilt platforms on fire, advised C-suites, and managed the kind of complexity that does not show up cleanly in a slide deck.

 What I have learned in that time is not primarily technical.
 The technical part is table stakes.
 What I have actually learned is how organizations work, how they fail, and what it takes to build the frameworks that let them function at scale without the constant overhead of chaos.

-At Microsoft, I served as the virtual CTO for the largest for-profit healthcare company in the country.
-I translated complex technology strategy into multi-year transformation roadmaps and drove them to execution, including the largest Healthcare Enterprise Agreement in Microsoft history.
+I served as the virtual CTO and senior technology advisor to the largest for-profit healthcare company in the United States.
+I translated complex technology strategy into multi-year transformation roadmaps and drove them to execution, including the largest Healthcare Enterprise Agreement in Microsoft history, exceeding $268M.

 These are not listed to impress.
 They are listed because the pattern across all of them is the same: organizations brought me in when the complexity had outgrown the current system.
 My job was to build a better one.